mbrancato/homelab/README.md

 ## Summary

-The current setup uses 3 HP DL360e Gen8 servers, a virtualized network gateway / firewall running Sophos XG, an LXC container doing DNS over HTTPS using cloudflared.
+The current setup uses 3 HP DL360e Gen8 servers, a virtualized network gateway / firewall running [OPNsense](https://opnsense.org/), an LXC container doing DNS over HTTPS using [cloudflared](https://github.com/cloudflare/cloudflared).
 Additionally, I have a number of VMs for testing and internal services.

 My previous setup was using almost 770W of energy in an idle state.
 The operating costs were high and I wanted to reduce this while also improving my existing setup.
 The main goals were: